American Abstract Artists: Geometric style

 In the 1930s, Paris was the center of geometric abstraction that came out of Synthetic Cubism, Cercle et Carré, and Abstraction-Création.
 The start of World War II caused the focus of geometric abstraction to shift to New York City and the American Abstract Artists group.
 At its founding in 1937 AAA was tolerant and diverse in the types of abstract artwork created by the membership: biomorphic, cubist, and geometric.
 There was debate that AAA should have a definitive definition of abstract art but the membership could never agree.
 Instead the group focused on the difference between abstraction based on observation of the natural world and non-objective work which used non-referential invented forms generally involving geometric abstraction.

+American Abstract Artists gathered originally to organize a group show.
+They would continue to meet and debate ideas about art, specifically the merits of pure abstraction opposed to abstraction based on subject matter.
+After 1937 the consensus among the membership was that imagery and the expression of things in a painting detracted from the idea that the painting was an object in itself.
+Opinions of how much subject matter and imagery were acceptable resulted in further acrimonious debates, and factions formed within the group.
+Many applicants for membership were rejected because their paintings were not abstract enough.

 The geometric faction influenced the membership's work and the organization's policies, and by the late 1930s the AAA was a bastion of geometric abstraction.
 In a review in The New Yorker of the 1939 Annual Exhibit, Robert Coates said "the trend of the group is toward the purest of 'pure' abstraction, in which all recognizable symbols are abandoned in favor of strict geometric form."
 For the 1939 AAA Annual Exhibit, expressionist abstract art was eliminated by the exhibition committee during the selection and hanging of work for the show, a change from the group's original character and policies.
 In a Smithsonian Archives of American Art interview Ad Reinhardt discusses censorship in American Abstract Artists exhibits during the late 1930s when some members insisted on strict purity and urged that painters like Irene Rice Pereira, Louis Schanker and Byron Browne not be shown in the AAA exhibitions describing their shapes as gimmickry.
 Founder Jeanne Carles paintings took a different direction in abstraction from the group as well.
 Her work was reproduced in the 1938 Yearbook but she was excluded from the 1939 Yearbook even though she was listed as a member in the publication.